30 Nov 2GIG GC3 Panel: Frequently Asked Questions

 The duress code function allows you to send an alert to the central monitoring station without alerting an intruder.

-If your system is armed, simply press the disarm button and enter your duress code.
-If your system is disarmed, simply press the logo icon and then enter your duress code.
+If your system is armed, press the disarm button and enter your duress code.
+If your system is disarmed, press the logo icon and then enter your duress code.

 #2.
 I want to bookmark a screen because I always navigate there (for example: Smart Home Control screen).
 How do I do that?

-Simply pull up the screen you want to bookmark, and press the icon to the right of the message icon.
-You’ll then see a message that says “bookmark this screen?”.
-Just confirm that by pressing the OK button and you’re good to go!
+Pull up the screen you want to bookmark and press the icon to the right of the message icon.
+You’ll then see a message that says “bookmark this screen?”
+Just confirm that by pressing the OK button, and you’re good to go!

-To pull up the bookmarked screen later, simply press the bookmark icon to the right of the message icon.
+To pull up the bookmarked screen later, just press the bookmark icon to the right of the message icon.

 #3.
 What kind of trouble alerts does the 2GIG GC3 Panel automatically check for?

 The 2GIG GC3 Panel checks the wired and wireless devices paired with the system.
-Here are the trouble alerts this panel is checking on that you can be alerted to:
+Here are the trouble alerts this panel checks on that you can be alerted to: